theshadow27/docs-mcp-server/ARCHITECTURE.md

 1. **Separation of Concerns**

    - Database operations isolated in DocumentStore
-   - Business logic centralized in VectorStoreManager
+   - Business logic centralized in VectorStoreService
    - Clean interface for tools layer

 2. **Maintainability**